MartinListwan/capstone/README.md

  - active color:
      allows you to set active icon color.

- - tab bar listener:
-     allows you to set listener which triggering on start or on end when you set model index.
+ - tab bar smsOnReceiveListener: allows you to set smsOnReceiveListener which triggering on start or on end when you set model index.

  - preview colors:
      allows you to set preview colors, which generate count of models equals to count of colors.